 The University regulations specify, for each research degree programme, a minimum and maximum period of study.
 For full time PhDs, the minimum is 3 years and the maximum is 4 years.
 (For part time, these are extended pro rata.
 For example, for 75% part time, such as for most of our Teaching Assistants, the minimum is 4 years and the maximum is 5 years and 4 months.)

 What this means is that you must be normally registered (full fees) for at least 3 years.
 After that, when you are ready, you can go into writing up until you submit, which should be within 4 years of when you first started.
-(To submit early, or for an extension to the deadline you must make a special application to the University.)
+(To submit early, or for an extension you must make a special application to the University).

 In Computer Science our research students normally go into writing up automatically at the end of their minimum study period.